 He also makes the statement that he writes for people, and additionally that the listener needs to accept some responsibility upon himself and make as much effort as the composer and performer.
 For Shostakovich and Britten, music did not exist in a vacuum, only for their own expressive needs.
 They must share their music with their countrymen, colleagues, and the public at large.

-to Britten, and Britten's dedication of The Prodigal Son to Shostakovich, but I feel their connection was on a much deeper and more profound level.
+To me, here is where the true essence of this remarkable friendship lies.
+It is important to note the outward expressions of their mutual admiration, such as Shostakovich's dedication of his 14th Symphony to Britten, and Britten's dedication of The Prodigal Son to Shostakovich, but I feel their connection was on a much deeper and more profound level.
 It is for this reason, we feel it is not only appropriate, but necessary for us to bring these two great composers together, side by side, for the listening public to experience their common spirit for itself.